yozamacs/go-workshop/README.md

 * Open a browser and visit http://localhost:8080/image to see the result!

 #### Ideas for tinkering
-* Add more filters, see the options [here](https://github.com/disintegration/gift#filter-examples)
+* [Try it!](https://github.com/yozamacs/go-workshop/blob/master/main.go#L89) Add more filters, see the options [here](https://github.com/disintegration/gift#filter-examples)
-* Add a command line option that lists possible filters for users
+* [Try it!](https://github.com/yozamacs/go-workshop/blob/master/main.go#L26) Add a command line option that lists possible filters for users
-* Try loading the image from a file instead of a link
+* [Try it!](https://github.com/yozamacs/go-workshop/blob/master/main.go#L70)Try loading the image from a file instead of a link, hint

 ## Miscellaneous
 ### Fun Image Links